Grid2op/chronix2grid/README.md

 ## Configuration

 ### Chronic generation detailed configuration
-More detailed configuration has to be set in *INPUT_FOLDER/generation/CASE/params.json* such as timestep, noise and correlation intensity...
+More detailed configuration has to be set in the json files in *INPUT_FOLDER/generation/CASE/* such as timestep, noise and correlation intensity...